Bizyback/rhyme/README.md

 For full list of dependencies used, please take a look at the [catalog](/gradle/libs.versions.toml) file.

-## ⭐️Contributions
+## 🤩 Contributions

 Appreciate the project?
 Here's how you can help:

-- Star        : Give it a star at the top right.
+- 🌟 Star        : Give it a star at the top right.
 It means a lot!
-- Contribute  : Found an issue or have a feature idea?
+- 😎 Contribute  : Found an issue or have a feature idea?
 Submit a PR.
-- Feedback    : Have suggestions?
+- 💬 Feedback    : Have suggestions?
 Open an issue or start a discussion.

 ## 🐝 Made by Bizy-Bees
 - [Mambo](https://github.com/MamboBryan)